flancia-coop/doc.anagora.org/social-coop-cwg.md

 C: Definitely did feel weird for 3 reasons:
 1. Felt like a bit of a scam during some on-call shifts where I got beaten to every single decision!
 But separate role: "on-call" is backstop establishing maximum response time.
 2. Some
+3. Decisions taken which I disagreed with

+C: But ultimately seems fine, separate roles, just think we should document & inform people.

 H: My experience, everyone has always been open to discussing decisions.
 Never had a situation where someone is trying to beat you into an opinion.
 Always benefits me to hear a different opinion.

 S: Agreed with everything just said.
-And H's suggestion, might be helpful for newer people to take on moderating tasks, especially the eas
+And H's suggestion, might be helpful for newer people to take on moderating tasks, especially the easy ones.
+Better for me on my first time?
+Only comes up when somebody doing it for the first time.
+After hearing discussion, agree it should just be somewhere explicitly said, know it can happen, can expect it.
+Same thoughts as C & H. When you do grab a report, is there a way to say "I'm working on this"?

+H: Yes, can assign report in Mastodon.
+When I notice that's been done, even if it's my week, I don't touch it.
+2 things:
+1. Severe ADHD, time is a fluid concept.

 #### prep for March hackathon